gaebar/social-media-blog-api/readme.md

 # Revature Project: Social Media Blog API

+This repository houses my implementation of a backend solution for a hypothetical social media app, as proposed by my class at Revature.
+The project aimed at creating a robust API for managing user accounts and messages, mimicking the features of a micro-blogging or messaging platform.

 ## Background

 In building a full-stack application, we generally focus on two aspects: the frontend, which displays information to the user and collects inputs, and the backend, which manages the persistent information.